-Be wary of imitation Pearls or shell Pearls, which are produced using conch shells or glass covered with a solution containing fish scales.
+Be wary of imitation Pearls or shell Pearls, produced using conch shells or glass covered with a solution containing fish scales.

 Rubbing two Pearls together will determine if they are just smooth imitation stones, or if they feel abrasive from the nacre that makes up both natural and cultured Pearls.

-Gemstone specialists such as the American Gem Society can recognize natural Pearls from refined Pearls by making use of gemological X-ray equipment.
+Gemstone specialists such as the American Gem Society can recognize natural Pearls from refined Pearls by using gemological X-ray equipment.

 Natural Pearls are made up of concentric growth rings, while types of pearls have a strong core of the shell that was embedded to stimulate Pearl production.

-One of the rarest and most significant gemstones, Alexandrite is a luxurious gift those who are born in June.
-It’s also the traditional gift given to couples who are celebrating their 55th wedding anniversary.
+One of the rarest and most significant gemstones, Alexandrite is a luxurious gift for those born in June.
+It’s also the traditional gift to couples celebrating their 55th wedding anniversary.

-The color change is the most critical factor while determining Alexandrite’s value or quality.
+Color change is the most critical factor determining Alexandrite’s value or quality.

 The brighter the colors and the more powerful the change from pale blue-green in daylight to purplish red under incandescent light, the more valuable the Pearl.

 Like most gemstones, Alexandrite is weighed in carats.
-Higher clarity may weaken its color change, so color is more valuable than clarity.
+Higher clarity may weaken its color change, so the color is more valuable than clarity.

 Alexandrite is more costly than other gemstones, including Diamonds, Emeralds, Sapphires, and Rubies.
 In the past, high-quality Russian Alexandrite has sold for as much as $10,000 just for one carat.

 Private collectors and museums own a large portion of the original Russian gemstones.
-The few gemstones that are produced today only fit the budget of the most discerning gemstone experts.
+The few gemstones produced today only fit the budget of the most discerning gemstone experts.

 Alexandrite is a wise investment because of its historical value, durability, and rarity.